sntntn/BlockchainSimulations/README.md

 - `make clean`: Cleans up the build artifacts, including the `target` directory for Rust and the `librpc.so/rpc.dll` in the Go `libs` folder.
 - `make run_rust`: Runs only the Rust code (`cargo run`).
 - `make run_go`: Runs only the Go application (`go run main.go`).
+- `make test_rust`: Runs unit tests for the Rust part of the program..

 ## Functionalities